splunk/public-o11y-docs/gdi/opentelemetry/components/batch-processor.rst

 Get started
 ======================

-By default, the Splunk Distribution of OpenTelemetry Collector includes the batch processor in all the predefined pipelines when deployed in Host monitoring or Data forwarding modes.
+By default, the Splunk Distribution of OpenTelemetry Collector includes the batch processor in all the predefined pipelines when deployed in host monitoring (agent) or data forwarding (gateway) modes.
 See :ref:`otel-deployment-mode` for more information.

 To ensure that batching happens after data sampling and filtering, add the batch processor after the ``memory_limiter`` processor and other sampling processors.